ivangalkin/sonar-openmarketplace-plugin/README.md

 yourplugin.0.1.date=
 ```

-You might want to use the [original repository](https://update.sonarsource.org/update-center.properties) or [our repository](https://raw.githubusercontent.com/ivangalkin/sonar-openmarketplace-plugin/master/update-center.properties) as example.
+You might want to use the [original repository](https://update.sonarsource.org/update-center.properties) or [our repository](https://raw.githubusercontent.com/ivangalkin/sonar-openmarketplace-plugin/master/update-center.properties) as an example.
 Please pay your attention to the key `publicVersions` from the original repository.
 It will give you the full list of available SonarQube version, which is...
 ```properties
 publicVersions=6.7,6.7.1,6.7.2,6.7.3,6.7.4,6.7.5,6.7.6,7.0,7.1,7.2,7.2.1,7.3,7.4,7.5
 ```